DanBuchan/ZCoC/README.md

 #### Q: Oh no, it has definitely happened!
 Someone has treated me unfairly, and I'm 100% sure its related to something about who I am, and not related to what I have said or contributed directly.

-Email that person, and try to work it out, bullies and harassars always respond favourably to their victim's requests.
+Email that person, and try to work it out, bullies and harassers always respond favourably to their victim's requests.
 Email the owners of the community, and alert them, although why that should make a difference is beyond us as we're all about there being Zero Code of Conduct (high five!)

 Whatever you do, do not make a scene, as that will burden the entire community with your issue.
 We don't want to be reading about that shit.
 When I need to bro down and drop some sweet code bombs I don’t need some SJW harshing my buzz.